Achan81/sei-project-three-frontend/README.md

 ## Future Content and Improvements:
 * Its easy to suggest things to add (i.e, liking photos/memories, perhaps comment features) - however I think that any chance to revisit would be to prioritise ironing out bugs to allow all page functionality and then improve on usability of app
-* General aethetics ok, but maybe pages that have maps need simplifying or update to layout to make the user experience more streamlined.
+* General aesthetics ok, but maybe pages that have maps need simplifying or updating the layout to make the user experience more streamlined.
 * Improve user navigation experience, I feel that for someone who has never used the site before may struggle with what order to do things.
 Such as a user wanting to upload memories (photos), they would first need to create a trip, fill in details, pick a country, and save the trip.
 Then upload photo, fill in form, finetune location on map, and then save the memory
 * Darkmode would be a nice touch to this site
 ----